 However, this approach is still brittle: any given variant still has fixed stats, which means the variant is only usable for a relatively brief period.
 This, in turn, means that as the developer, you’re going to have to create yet more enemies (or variants of existing archetypes) to plug in those gaps, and you’re going to have to hand-craft their stats every time you do.
 That’s a lot of unnecessary work.

 So, how to get around this?
-Simple: instead of creating multiple palette-swapped variants of an enemy, each with specific stats, just create one version of the enemy at level 1, then dynamically level-up each instance of that enemy to whatever you desire.
+Simple: instead of creating multiple palette-swapped variants of an enemy, each with specific stats, just create one version of the enemy at level 1, then dynamically level-up each instance of that enemy to whatever you, the developer, think the situation demands.

 Take this example from Telepath Tactics, for instance: there is an enemy type called “Bloodbeard’s Bandit.”
 At level 1, every Bloodbeard’s Bandit is identical, possessing 19 Health, 3 Energy, 5 Speed, and 6 Strength.
 If I stopped there, I’d have to hand-create a new variant of this unit for when the player is no longer challenged by level 1 enemies: a level 4 variant, say.
 Maybe I’d palette swap that one so its skin is blue.
 And then I’d need another variant for when the player stops being challenged by level 4 enemies; and again and again, for as long as the player keeps battling this particular faction.
-The more I try to reuse this content throughout the game, the more of my time will end up wasted creating variants.
+The more I try to reuse this content as the game progresses, the more of my time will be wasted creating variants.

 Instead of doing that, I gave this enemy some stat growth data: that is, rules for determining which stats improve upon level-up.
 (Bloodbeard’s Bandits are very likely to have their Health and Pierce Resistance improve upon level up; only slightly less likely to have their Strength and Slash Resistance improve; and fairly low probabilities to have their Energy and Counterattack Limit improve.)
 I also gave this enemy a skill progression: which is to say, a sequence of skills that it learns as it reaches particular levels.